Water: Regulatory Information

 Florida Site Specific Alternative Criteria (SSAC) Submissions

-As of February 4, 2011, the provision of EPA's Final Rule allowing SSAC is effective.
+On February 4, 2011, the provision of EPA's Final Rule allowing SSAC become effective.
 SSAC may apply to specific surface waters in lieu of the criteria established in the 2010 Final Rule for Florida's Inland Waters.
 On March 8, 2011, EPA Region 4 hosted a webinar which provided additional detail regarding the expectations of SSAC submissions.
 The materials from this webinar can be found in the following section.